gagregrog/qmk_firmware/users/gagregrog/tap_dance/tap_dance.md

 # Tap Dance

 When Tap Dances are enabled, these utilities will be automatically included.
-These utils allow you to define key taps/hold behaviors for `KC_` keycodes, `KC_SECRET_`S, user-defined functions, and layer moves/toggles.
+These utils allow you to define key taps/hold behaviors for `KC_` keycodes, `KC_SECRET_`S, user-defined functions, strings to send, and layer moves/toggles.

 ## Configuration